-THE EFFECT ON PEOPLE
+THE EFFECT

-he Exxon Valdez

-oil spill had tremendous negative

-impacts, both

-culturally and economically,

-on the people who live in

-the spill area.
-The Trustee

-Council recognizes the
+he Exxon Valdez oil spill had tremendous negative impacts, both culturally and economically, on the people who live in the spill area.
+The Trustee Council recognizes the

-enormous stress and economic and cultural dislocation caused by the spill.
+Summer tour boats now bring an estimated 106,000 visitors to Prince William Sound. enormous stress and economic and cultural dislocation caused by the spill.
 In an effort to address these losses within the terms of the 1991 settlement requirements, the Trustee Council has devoted a major potion of restoration funds to the restoration of the fish, birds, marine mammals, and archaeological resources that support human communities in the spill area.